Discover the story of the UK’s largest landscape scale restoration project.

-Day 2-3: We’ll explore the rewilding reserve at Ballintean, our base for the weekend, and search for the local ospreys that nest alongside the river.
-Next door lies the acclaimed Glenfeshie Estate and we'll take a walk alongside the braided river to see first hand, a landscape recovering after decades of over-grazing.
+Day 2-3: We’ll explore the rewilding reserve at Ballintean, our base for the weekend, and in spring, search for the local ospreys that nest alongside the river.
+Next door lies the acclaimed Glenfeshie Estate and we'll take a walk alongside the braided river to see first-hand, a landscape recovering after decades of over-grazing.
 This is an area that encapsulates what rewilding can achieve given the chance.
-We take a private cruise on a nearby loch and discover the importance of Insh Marshes, one of the country's most important wetland habitats with a variety of breeding waders and lined by nationally important stands of aspen.
+We discover the importance of Insh Marshes, one of the country's foremost wetland habitats with a variety of breeding waders and lined by nationally important stands of aspen.

-During the retreat, we’ll visit some of the best remnants of the Caledonian Forest, where a new and exciting approach is seeing the forest expand benefitting red squirrels, crested tit and Britain's largest grouse, the capercaillie.
+During the retreat, we’ll visit some of the best remnants of the Caledonian Forest, where a new and exciting approach is seeing the forest expand, benefitting golden eagles, crested tits and Britain's largest grouse, the capercaillie.
 We'll get up close with red squirrels and spend an evening watching badgers and pine martens from a dedicated hide.

 Day 4: We say our farewells after breakfast on Monday.

 |DATES: 7-10 May 2021||GUIDES: Jack Ward||STATUS: Filling up||BOOK NOW|